 The William Ah Ket scholarship is aimed at lawyers with no more than five years post admission experience.

-To apply for the William Ah Ket scholarship, lawyers will need to submit an unpublished paper of no more than 10,000 words (including footnotes, appendices and tables) on a topic dealing with equality, diversity and the law, by 1 November 2017.
+To apply for the William Ah Ket scholarship, lawyers will need to submit an unpublished paper of no more than 5,000 words (including footnotes, appendices and tables) on a topic dealing with equality, diversity and the law.

 William Ah Ket Scholarship application form

-Applications for the 2017 William Ah Ket Scholarship have now closed.
+Applications for the 2018 William Ah Ket Scholarship will open soon.

 For more information, email email@example.com